Summary

 |---|---|---|

-Forceps should only be used by a skilled clinician when specific criteria are met, including full cervical dilation, engagement of the fetal head, an emptied maternal bladder, and known fetal position/attitude.
+Forceps should be used only by a skilled clinician and when specific criteria are met, including full cervical dilation, engagement of the fetal head, an emptied maternal bladder, and known fetal position and attitude.